adamrudolf-becube/cpp-cheatsheet/README.md

 - `explicit` : The explicit specifier specifies that a constructor or conversion function (since C++11) doesn't allow implicit conversions or copy-initialization. const : this pointer becomes const.
 This function cannot modify the variables.
 - `const` : the `this` pointer is const meaning the member function (method) cannot change the class members (prefer this if possible)

+There are others, like `noexcept` these are the ones I found important to note down for myself.

 ### Instantiate an object